 About the Job

-We are seeking a Postdoctoral Research Fellow with expertise in time domain astronomy, with a focus on fast transients.
-The Research Fellow will work with Associate Professor Jeff Cooke at the Centre for Astrophysics and Supercomputing at Swinburne University, in collaboration with the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).
+We are seeking a Postdoctoral Research Fellow with expertise in time domain astronomy, with a focus on fast-evolving transients.
+This is a 3-year position at the Centre for Astrophysics and Supercomputing at Swinburne University, in collaboration with the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).

-The Fellow will help explore fast (millisecond-to-hours duration) multi-wavelength time domain science and help progress the Deeper, Wider, Faster (DWF) program.
-DWF is a Swinburne-led program involving over 60 multi-wavelength (radio through gamma-ray) and particle detector observatories worldwide and in space for real time detection and rapid and later-time follow up of fast transients.
-Fast transients include fast radio bursts (FRBs), gamma-ray bursts, supernova shock breakouts, novae, X-ray bursts, flare stars, kilonovae, and unknown events in this little explored regime, as well as early detection of slower evolving events.
+The Fellow will help progress the Deeper, Wider, Faster (DWF) program that explores fast (millisecond-to-hours duration) multi-wavelength time domain science along with pursuing their own research.
+DWF is a Swinburne-led program involving over 70 multi-wavelength (radio through gamma-ray) and particle detector observatories worldwide and in space for coordinated simultaneous real time fast transient detection, rapid and later-time follow up, and very early detection of slower evolving events.

-The appointee will help optimise DWF coordinated operational runs, database, and citizen science program, produce DWF science publications, and is encouraged to pursue their own transient-related research.
-If interested, the Fellow is welcome to pursue additional DWF-related opportunities, such as progressing advanced data visualisation techniques, including our virtual and augmented reality data analysis project, our data sonification tools, and Swinburne-led instrumentation projects underway aimed at progressing fast transient astronomy and the fast analysis of Big Data.
+The appointee will help lead DWF coordinated operational runs, further develop our multi-wavelength database and citizen science program, produce DWF-related science publications, with a generous fraction of their time available to pursue their own research.
+If interested, the Fellow is welcome to pursue additional DWF-related opportunities, such as progressing advanced data visualisation techniques, including our virtual and augmented reality data analysis project, helping to progress our data sonification tools for fast data verification and to enable data access and analysis to the blind and visually-impaired community, and to participate in Swinburne-led instrumentation projects underway aimed at progressing fast transient astronomy.

 Skills and Experience